 Inspect database usage

-Total database usage, measured for the purpose of billing, is aggregated across all [logical databases] associated with an account.
-The billable metrics are:
+Total database usage, measured for the purpose of billing, is aggregated across all logical databases associated with an account.
+Depending on your payment plan, limits are applied to the following usage stats:

 - Total amount of storage